 In Depth: Sinuses

-There are four pairs of sinuses (named for the skull bones in which they are located):
+There are four paired sinuses (named for the skull bones in which they are located) in the human head:

-- Frontal sinuses: The right and left frontal sinuses are located in the center of the forehead (frontal bone) just above each eye.
+- Frontal sinuses: The right and left frontal sinuses are located near the center of the forehead (frontal bone) just above each eye.

 - Maxillary sinuses: These are the largest of the sinuses and are located behind the cheekbones near the maxillae, or upper jaws.